horia141/horia141.github.io/_drafts/raynor.md

 Note that, in the near future, `MapOf` will be upgraded to work with the ES6 [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 There will be a similar `SetOf` which will work with [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
 There were some problems with TypeScript support for these when emitting to ES5, and I need to figure things out a little bit first, but hopefully it won't be long.

-As a final point of behaviour, the marshaller produced by `MarshalFrom` ignores extra fields.
+As a final point of behavior, the marshaller produced by `MarshalFrom` ignores extra fields.
 It doesn't include them in the output object, even though they would still match the type required according to TypeScript, but it also doesn't raise an error when encountering them.
 This helps in general with data migration and service evolution inside your own application.
-It also helps when marshalling responses from external APIs, as only the bits of their response which interests you need be modelled, while the rest can be ignored.
+It also helps when marshalling responses from external APIs, as only the bits of their response which interests you need be modeled, while the rest can be ignored.

 Extending Annotation Marshallers
 ===